lamat1111/QuilibriumScripts/tokens-cli-commands.md

-# CLI Commands in Quilibrium 1.5.0 - for rewards and token transfers
+# CLI Commands in Quilibrium 1.5.0 - for token transfers

 With the release of Quilibrium 1.5.0, the node application will come with the _/client_ folder for you to have better visibility on your node's conditions, earned rewards and perform transfer transactions.